zarf-dev/proposals/0051-v1beta1-schema/README.md

 - Alpha: fields are subject to change or rename.
 No backwards compatibility guarantees.
 - Beta: Fields will not change in a way that is not fully backwards compatible.
-- GA: We've received feedback from users and are confident improve the user experience.
+- GA: Users have provided feedback that the new schema improves the UX.
 Examples and tests in Zarf shift to using the v1beta1 schema.

 Deprecation:
 - This schema will likely be deprecated one day in the future in favor of a v1 schema.
 It will not be deprecated until the next schema version is at least generally available.
 Once deprecated, Zarf will still support the v1beta1 schema for at least one year.